Health Benefits of Maple Syrup

 - Sweeten a latte

-- Drizzle a maple-mustard vinaigrette over
+- Drizzle a maple-mustard vinaigrette over a green salad

 - Toss with roasted sweet potato wedges